buresjan/meshgen/README.md

 ## Splitting & Parallelization

-- `split=<int>` and `num_processes` are accepted for API compatibility.
-To ensure exact equivalence of the voxel grid with Trimesh’s global voxelization, the current implementation computes a single global voxelization and normalizes shape; `split` does not change the output and does not parallelize the voxelization itself.
+- `split=<int>` divides the mesh along the leading axis, voxelizes each segment, and stitches the results; `num_processes` controls the number of workers used for segment voxelization.
+- Segments overlap at their boundaries to avoid gaps; after stitching we clamp indices to the global lattice, run a one-voxel binary dilation to seal seams, and then apply a single global fill so the result matches the no‑split grid exactly.
-- Shapes are normalized to the expected target derived from bounds and pitch so split and no‑split runs match exactly.
+- Shapes are normalized to the expected target derived from bounds and pitch, ensuring split and no‑split runs are identical.
-- For large models, start with small `resolution` (1–2) before scaling up.
+- For large models, start with small `resolution` (1–2) before scaling up; increase `split`/`num_processes` as needed to stay within memory limits.

 Pitch and shape: The voxel pitch is chosen so the longest axis approximates `128 * resolution` cells.
 Trimesh’s VoxelGrid yields `N ≈ ceil(extent / pitch) + 1` per axis; we set pitch from the longest extent to achieve the target and then normalize results to match the expected dims.